Has the diagnosis of autism changed?

 We are concerned about painting a national picture of autism, about finding the right funding model, about using evidence-based interventions, and about how stereotypes and stigma shape people’s views on autism.

-But here’s what we really need: to keep advocating for services specific to autism all across Canada, to provide accessible supports to our northern and rural areas, to provide funding that is consistent and accessible.
+But here’s what we really need: to keep advocating for services specific to autism all across Canada, to provide accessible support to our northern and rural areas, to provide funding that is consistent and accessible, and to understand how the diagnosis of autism changed.
 Our society should provide choice, advocacy, support, rights, and freedoms.

-If we look at autism internationally and comparatively, we may also see further complexities, such as mothers being obligated to attend school so that their children with autism can be allowed to attend.
+Let's look at autism internationally and comparatively.
+We may also see further complexities, such as mothers being obligated to attend school so that their autistic children can be allowed to attend.